 American Society of Clinical Oncology (ASCO) guidelines on adjuvant hormonal therapy recommend that:

-- premenopausal women diagnosed with hormone-receptor-positive disease with a high risk of recurrence should be treated with ovarian suppression for 5 years along with adjuvant hormonal therapy
+- premenopausal women diagnosed with hormone-receptor-positive disease with a high risk of recurrence for whom chemotherapy is recommended should be treated with ovarian suppression along with adjuvant hormonal therapy

 ASCO is a national organization of oncologists and other cancer care providers.
 ASCO guidelines give doctors recommendations for treatments and testing that are supported by much credible research and experience.